Please check this page periodically for further information about the library response to the COVID 19 illness.

 The Library will continue to offer contactless curbside pickup of library materials during regularly scheduled hours Monday through Saturday.
-Curbside delivery takes place on the table in front of the library on nice days, and in the front entrance alcove if it is raining.
+Curbside delivery takes place on the table inside the front door of the library.

 The Inter Library Loan System remains totally offline and the NH State Library has not announced any plans yet to bring the service back into operation.
 We will let you know when this changes.

 The Library will continue to keep you updated on any changes through the website and Facebook.

 The world is changing rapidly and at the moment there is a lot of uncertainty and concern regarding COVID-19.
 Everyone is trying to balance normal, everyday tasks with the public health concerns of a pandemic.
 Pandemic is a scary word, which the Director General of the World Health Organization did not use lightly in his remarks to the world.
 You can read his whole speech here; I want to focus on these words, “Prevention.
 Preparedness.
 Public health.
 Political leadership.
 And most of all: People.
 We’re in this together, to do the right things with calm and protect the citizens of the world.
 It’s doable.”

 At the library, our main focus is on you and the Newfields community.
 We are committed to doing what we can to help prevent the spread of illness and provide calm, helpful service in the changing public health landscape.
 We strive to be proactive in these goals.

 This message will outline available services to meet your educational and recreational needs, to help preserve normalcy in an uncertain time, and to help prevent the spread of illness.